Quicklist: Outdoor Hanging Lights

 Outdoor chandeliers are often created in the transitional style.

-These fixtures are utilitarian in nature.
-They look like something you’d find in a shop, warehouse, or other commercial space.
+Industrial fixtures are utilitarian in nature.
+They look like something you’d find in a shop, warehouse or other commercial space.
 They blend metal and exposed elements for a design that’s just as functional as it is beautiful.